-Relevance of the project (Maximum 25 points) Quality of the project design and im- plementation (Maximum 25 points) The relevance of the proposal to: the objectives and priorities of the Action (Please see sections "What is the aim of Jean Monnet " and "What is Jean Monnet support to associations").
-The extent to which the proposal: is suitable for supporting the statutory activities of the association and for performing research in European issues . enhances advice to local, regional, national and European policy makers.
-The relevance of the proposal to priority target groups of the Action: associations established in countries not covered by the Jean Monnet Action; associations not yet in receipt of Jean Monnet funding.
-The clarity, completeness and quality of the work programme, including appropriate phases for preparation, implementation, evaluation, follow-up and dissemination; The consistency between project objectives, activities and budget proposed; The quality and feasibility of the methodology proposed.
-Quality of the project team (Maximum 25 points) The pertinence of the profile and expertise of key staff involved - both in the academic and non-academic domains - with the research activities proposed in the project.
-Impact and dissemination (Maximum 25 points) The quality of measures for evaluating the outcomes of the activities; The potential impact of the project: on the association(s) participating in the Jean Monnet Action; on other organisations and policy makers at local, regional, national and/or European levels.
+1 The relevance of the proposal to: Relevance of the project the objectives and priorities of the Action (Please see sections "What is the aim of Jean Monnet" and "What is Jean Monnet support to as- sociations").
+(Maximum 25 points) The extent to which the proposal: is suitable for supporting the statutory activities of the association and for performing research in European issues . enhances advice to local, regional, national and European policy makers.
+The relevance of the proposal to priority target groups of the Action: associations not yet in receipt of Jean Monnet funding.
+Quality of the project design and implementation (Maximum 25 points) The clarity, completeness and quality of the work programme, including appropriate phases for preparation, implementation, evaluation, follow-up and dissemination; (Maximum 25 points) The consistency between project objectives, activities and budget proposed; The quality and feasibility of the methodology proposed.
+Quality of the project team The pertinence of the profile and expertise of key staff involved - both in (Maximum 25 points) the academic and non-academic domains - with the activities proposed in the project.
+The quality of measures for evaluating the outcomes of the activities; Impact and dissemination The potential impact of the project: past and aissemilation on the association(s) participating in the Jean Monnet Action; (Maximum 25 points) on the association(s) participating in the scan monnet Action, on other organisations and policy makers at local, regional, national and/or European levels.
 The appropriateness and quality of measures aimed at disseminating the outcomes of the activities within and outside the association hosting the Jean Monnet Action.